The Digital Health Sandbox Program

 Massachusetts organizations that help digital health companies validate new products and services can apply to join the Sandbox Network under the Digital Health Sandbox Program.
 Approved sandboxes will be highlighted on the program page and are eligible to receive grant funding to support projects working with Massachusetts digital health companies.

 Many small digital health companies would benefit from the services offered at these sandboxes, but the cost of entry is often prohibitive.
 Massachusetts companies can partner with sandboxes in the network to apply for grant funding to test their products and services.
-There are four sandboxes approved under the program, providing a variety of testing and validation environments.
+There are eight sandboxes approved under the program, providing a variety of testing and validation environments.
 The program is administered by the Massachusetts eHealth Institute and advised by an Independent Steering Committee.

 Join the Sandbox Network